 Analysing the revenues and expenses per client will help you calculate the profitability of your services.
 It will also be a great source of information about your audience and the profile of your clients.
 The data about your customers and products will help you evaluate and adjust your original business plan’s assumption.

-Download my Monthly Budget Template to see an example of how to create a budget in Excel for your consulting business.
+My Monthly Budget Template is an example of how to create a budget for your consulting business.
 The ‘Clients’ tab is the sheet you can use to record your clients’ activities.
 This sheet will allow you to group your clients, calculate generated revenues and allocate marketing to each sale.
-The ‘Marketing’ sheet will help you keep track of your marketing cost by advertising channel and allocate it to a specific week or a month.
+The ‘Marketing’ sheet will help you keep track of your marketing costs by advertising channel and allocate them to a specific week or month.

-The customer and marketing data is brought together in the ‘Budget’ tab of the template.
-The bottom part of the spreadsheet list the business performance metrics.
-They are revenue per customer/booking/hour, cost per acquisition, and a gross margin per client.
-They will help you try to analyse a customer’s contribution to the business’s overall profitability.
+The customer and marketing data are brought together in the ‘Budget’ tab of the template.
+The bottom part of the spreadsheet lists the business performance metrics.
+They are revenue per customer/booking/hour, cost per acquisition, and gross margin per client.
+They will help you analyse a customer’s contribution to the business’s profitability.

 Step 6: Execute Your Business Plan with a Budget